 There is nothing wrong with having some fun away from the tables.
 It’s okay to go out and party all night if you feel like it – just don’t do it the night before a big tournament or a long cash game session, as this is bound to impact your focus and decision-making abilities.

 One of the biggest mistakes many players make is playing too many hands in a very passive way.
 Sure, it’s tempting to try and see many flops, but doing it too much without aggression will make you an easy target for more experienced players at the table.

 You don’t want to be a “spot” in the game!
 So, tighten up your range, amp up the aggression, and pay attention to position!

 Avoid getting involved in hands when you are in early positions unless you have a premium.
 From later positions, come in for a raise and make things harder on your opponents.

 Passive players are too easy to play against.
 Their playing style is so easy to recognize that it makes it impossible for them to get any value with their big hands, as observant players will notice the sudden change in pattern when they start betting and raising.

 It’s no secret that poker players are guilty of overestimating their own abilities.
 We’ve all been guilty of this at one point or another during our poker journey.

 This mistake is actually a bit harder to combat than the other two, but not impossible.

 The best way to go about it by constantly questioning yourself.
 Talk strategy with your peers, analyze your hands, and explore things.

-Poker is a game of incomplete information so there is always something new to learn.
-Stay open-minded and eager to learn instead of falling into a dangerous trap of thinking you’re a Poker God who knows everything there is to know!
+Poker is a game of incomplete information, so there is always something new to learn.
+Stay open-minded and eager to learn instead of falling into the dangerous trap of thinking you’re a Poker God who knows everything there is to know!